 The area is served by two primary schools, Colden Junior and Infants and Hebden Royd, both of which are just outside the Parish Boundary.

 The only shop in the parish is Great Rock Co-op, selling local farm foods on Saturdays from 10:00 am to 2:00 pm.
-“Mays” farm shop is close to the parish boundary at Colden, the closest Post Office is in Heptonstall.
+May’s shop at Height Gate Farm on Edge Lane Colden close to the parish boundary is open daily early til late and providing snacks and hot drinks.
+The closest Post Office is in Heptonstall.